stutrek/scrollmonitor/README.md

 * [Anchored section headers](http://sakabako.github.com/scrollMonitor/demos/list.html)
 * [Complex sidebar behavior](http://sakabako.github.com/scrollMonitor/demos/scoreboard.html)

-## scrollMonitor Module

-### Methods
-* `scrollMonitor.create( watchItem, offsets )` - Returns a new watcher. `watchItem` is a DOM element, jQuery object, CSS selector, object with .top and .bottom, or a number.
-* `scrollMonitor.update()` - update and trigger all watchers.
-* `scrollMonitor.recalculateLocations()` - recalculate the location of all unlocked watchers and trigger if needed.

-### Properties
-* `scrollMonitor.viewportTop` - distance from the top of the document to the top of the viewport.
-* `scrollMonitor.viewportBottom` - distance from the top of the document to the bottom of the viewport.
-* `scrollMonitor.viewportHeight` - height of the viewport.
-* `scrollMonitor.documentHeight` - height of the document.

 ## Watcher Objects

 Watcher objects have an item they are watching and an offset.
 Watcher objects can watch a DOM element, an object with `top` and `bottom` properties, or a number.

+Create watcher objects with `scrollMonitor.create( watchItem, offsets )`.

 * **DOM Elements** - the watcher will watch the area contained by the DOM element.
 * **Objects** - `obj.top` and `obj.bottom` will be used for watcher.top and watcher.bottom.